-- Draft notice: CFIUS prefers that parties submit a draft notice (preferably at least two to three weeks in advance of the planned submission of the formal notice).
+• Draft notice: CFIUS prefers that parties submit a draft notice (preferably at least two to three weeks in advance of the planned submission of the formal notice).
 Submitting a draft notice gives CFIUS additional time to review the transaction, and this review is conducted "off the clock" (without the time constraints of the formal review process).
-Submission of a draft notice is not required. - Initial 45-day review: CFIUS reviews formally begin with CFIUS's acceptance of a complete notice, which begins a review period.
-During this initial review, CFIUS will either (1) clear the transaction, (2) initiate a second-stage investigation, or (3) determine that it does not have jurisdiction. - Second 45-day investigation (as needed): If CFIUS is unable to resolve any relevant national security issues within the initial 45day review period, it will undertake a secondstage investigation, which is scheduled to last up to an additional 45 days.
+Submission of a draft notice is not required.

+- Initial 45-day review: CFIUS reviews formally begin with CFIUS's acceptance of a complete notice, which begins a review period.
+During this initial review, CFIUS will either (i) clear the transaction, (ii) initiate a second-stage investigation, or (iii) determine that it does not have jurisdiction. - Second 45-day investigation (as needed): If CFIUS is unable to resolve any relevant national security issues within the initial 45day review period, it will undertake a secondstage investigation, which is scheduled to last up to an additional 45 days.
 CFIUS also may extend the investigation by a further 15 days in "extraordinary circumstances."
 An investigation is generally mandated if the transaction would result in (i)(a) control of the acquired U.S. entity by a foreign government or (b) control by a foreign person of "critical infrastructure" and (ii) CFIUS determines that "the transaction could impair the national security and such impairment has not been mitigated."
-From 2011 through 2020, approximately 52% of notices of transactions CIFIUS determined to be subject to CFIUS jurisdiction resulted in an investigation.5 If, during this investigation stage, CFIUS agrees that all national security issues have been resolved, including as a result of the imposition of mitigation measures agreed to by CFIUS and the parties, it will clear the transaction.
-However, if CFIUS has not cleared the transaction by the end of this investigation stage (and if the parties have not requested, and CFIUS has not granted, a request to withdraw their notice), CFIUS must refer the transaction to the president to make a decision.

-• 15-day presidential review (as needed): During the 15-day presidential review period, the president may decide to approve, restrict or block the transaction.
+From 2013 through 2022, for approximately 53% of the notices filed with CFIUS, CFIUS proceeded to an investigation.
+If, during this investigation stage, CFIUS agrees that all national security issues have been resolved, including as a result of the imposition of mitigation measures agreed to by CFIUS and the parties, it will clear the transaction.
+However, if CFIUS has not cleared the transaction by the end of this investigation stage (and if the parties have not requested, and CFIUS has not granted, a request to withdraw their notice), CFIUS must refer the transaction to the President of the United States to make a decision. - 15-day presidential review (as needed): During the 15-day Presidential review period, the president may decide to approve, restrict or block the transaction.
 The president's decisions are not subject to judicial review.

-Due to the breadth of CFIUS's jurisdiction and the potentially serious consequences of the resident blocking a transaction, parties to a transaction involving foreign investment in the U.S. should seek outside counsel's advice to (i) determine whether their transaction is subject to CFIUS's mandatory filing provisions, (ii) determine whether their transaction is otherwise subject to CFIUS's review, (iii) assess the potential national security issues arising out of the transaction, (iv) assist with the drafting and submission of a filing to CFIUS, if the parties choose to submit one, and (v) develop a political and public relations strategy, as necessary, if the transaction is likely to face heightened attention.
+Due to the breadth of CFIUS's jurisdiction and the potentially serious consequences of the President blocking a transaction, parties to a transaction involving foreign investment in the U.S. should seek outside counsel's advice to (i) determine whether their transaction is subject to CFIUS's mandatory filing programs, (ii) determine whether their transaction is otherwise subject to CFIUS's review, (iii) assess the potential national security issues arising out of the transaction, (iv) assist with the drafting and submission of a filing to CFIUS, if the parties choose or are legally required to submit one, and (v) develop a political and public relations strategy, as necessary, if the transaction is likely to face heightened attention.